jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   biochemical pathways or anything in First Aid with a diagram.
 Think of all the figures First Aid has; Firecracker has none of those.
 Any figures they have are picked off random websites, likely to avoid copyright fees.
+* While comprehensive, another downside of Firecracker is moderate quality, relative to some of the more highly edited resources like First Aid, UWorld, Kaplan, Rx, Goljan, etc.  Firecracker is written by senior students and residents, and as such it uses inconsistent formatting and very often includes extraneous detail.
+I was often frustrated by what seemed like its focus on pedantic details.
+The *spaced repetition algorithm* is absolutely the best strategy; however, the content of Firecracker needs improvement.
+  That said, Firecracker appears to be evolving and improving faster than any other resources in this list.
+They listen to customer feedback and daily make edits and improvements.
 * I probably spent half of my pre-boards time in medical school learning with Firecracker.
 Read more on [how I use Firecracker][firecracker use].
 * The Firecracker blog has a lot of (biased?)